TestCentricity/testcentricity_web/README.md

 # TestcentricityWeb

-The TestCentricity™ core generic framework for desktop and responsive mobile web site testing implements a Page Object and Data Object Model DSL, for use with Capybara.
+The TestCentricity™ core generic framework for desktop and responsive mobile web site testing implements a Page Object and Data Object Model DSL, for use with Capybara and selenium-webdriver.
 It supports testing against locally hosted desktop browsers (Firefox, Chrome, Safari, IE, or Edge), locally hosted emulated mobile browsers (using Firefox), or on cloud hosted browsers using the BrowserStack, Sauce Labs, or CrossBrowserTesting services.

 ## Installation